vovka1200/zabbix-hddtemp/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Disk temperature template for Zabbix via hddtemp

 #Installation
-1.Install hddtemp utility (apt-get isntall hddtemp) 2.Make sure Zabbix agent have access to run hddtemp (sudo chmod +s `which hddtemp` or add zabbix to sudo) 3.Copy hddtemp.conf to /etc/zabbix/zabbix_agentd.conf.d/ 4.Import zbx_hddtemp.xml in Zabbix templates
+* Install hddtemp utility (apt-get isntall hddtemp)
+* Make sure Zabbix agent have access to run hddtemp (sudo chmod +s `which hddtemp` or add zabbix to sudo)
+* Copy hddtemp.conf to /etc/zabbix/zabbix_agentd.conf.d/
+* Import zbx_hddtemp.xml in Zabbix templates

 vovka@krevedko.su